- 1 Introduction

 Setup streaming mode

-To set the instrument to streaming mode, first make sure the instrument is not measuring by setting it to pause.
-Then click the / Measure mode button on the instrument toolbar.
+To set the instrument to streaming mode, first make sure the instrument is not measuring by setting it to pause using the Stop button on the oscilloscope toolbar.
+Then switch the Measure mode in the settings window to Stream.
 When the instrument is started now, it will generate a continuous stream of uninterrupted data.

 Setup the time base